ErichDonGubler/git-assembler/README.rst

   $ git as -av branch2
   git-assembler: merging c into branch2

-When working on large projects, the list of default targets can be overridden in the assembly file.
+When working on large projects the list of default targets can be overridden in the assembly file.
 Non-existent branches are ignored unless they are depended-on by one of the requested targets.
 Branches which exist, but are not defined, are also ignored.